Dual Enrollment Application Process

 - A tuition bill will be mailed to your address and emailed to your Michigan Tech email account.
 As a dual enrollment for self-enrichment student, you are responsible for paying your full bill by the due date.

 Many dual enrolled students go on to attend Michigan Tech as full-time, degree-seeking students.
-If you’re heading down this path, you’ll be happy to know that you’re not required to reapply for admission.
-Just contact the admissions office and let us know that you would like to be considered for full-time admission in the degree program of your choice.
-You will need to have your high school submit an official transcript showing your graduation date as well as your ACT and/or SAT scores.
+If you’re heading down this path, you'll need to complete our free online application for admission as an undergraduate degree seeking student.
+You will need to have your high school submit an official transcript showing your grades through your junior year as well as your ACT and/or SAT scores.

 If you’re planning to attend a different college or university after high school, contact the Registrar’s Office to have your transcripts forwarded to that school.
 To find out if a course you took at Michigan Tech will transfer to a different university, contact the university you are interested in attending to determine transfer eligibility.